 Land Arts of the American West at Texas Tech University is a transdisciplinary field program examining the evolutionary interaction between human actions and landscape formation.
 The program leverages immersive field experience as a primary pedagogic agent to support research that open horizons of perception, probes depths of inquiry, and advances understanding of human impacts shaping the environment.
 Investigating earthworks or land art is a way of mapping the intersection of geomorphology and human construction.
 Earthworks begin with the shape of the land and extend through the complex social and ecological processes that create landscape.
 Including the full array of human activity marking the planet, from petroglyphs to pipelines, roads, dwellings, monuments, and traces of those actions, earthworks show us who we are.

-WE ARE RECRUITING STUDENTS IN ALL DISCIPLINES FROM ACROSS TEXAS TECH UNIVERSITY AND BEYOND.
+WE SEEK STUDENTS IN ALL DISCIPLINES FROM ACROSS TEXAS TECH UNIVERSITY AND BEYOND.

 Applications are due 11 March 2020 and information is available here.